Use this section of your worksheet to add personnel costs. This article describes the following:

 Use the Project Role drop-down menu to indicate their relationship to the project.
 Choices are:

-- Principal Investigator – only one person on a worksheet can have this role
+- Principal Investigator – only one personnel entry on a worksheet can have this role

 - Application PI